Professional Organization Links

 The Association for Middle Level Education, formerly National Middle School Association, has been a voice for those committed to the educational and developmental needs of young adolescents.
 AMLE is the only national education association dedicated exclusively to those in the middle grades.

 The National Association for the Education of Young Children is the world's largest organization working on behalf of young children with nearly 80,000 members, a national network of more than 300 state and local Affiliates, and a growing global alliance of like-minded organizations.

-Since 1956, The International Reading Association has been a nonprofit, global network of individuals and institutions committed to worldwide literacy.
+Since 1956, The International Literacy Association has been a nonprofit, global network of individuals and institutions committed to worldwide literacy.
 More than 70,000 members strong, the Association supports literacy professionals through a wide range of resources, advocacy efforts, volunteerism, and professional development activities.